apify/apify-docs/sources/platform/storage/request_queue.md

 [get](/api/v2#/reference/request-queues/request-collection/get-request),
 [update](/api/v2#/reference/request-queues/request-collection/update-request),
 [delete](/api/v2#/reference/request-queues/request-collection/delete-request))
-operation requests are limited to **200** per second per request queue.
+operation requests are limited to **200 requests per second** per request queue.
 This helps protect Apify servers from being overloaded.

-All other request queue API [endpoints](/api/v2#/reference/request-queues) are limited to **30** requests per second per request queue.
+All other request queue API [endpoints](/api/v2#/reference/request-queues) are limited to **30 requests per second** per request queue.

 Check out the [API documentation](/api/v2#/introduction/rate-limiting) for more information and guidance on actions to take if you exceed these rate limits.